mtacul/Thesis_project/README.md

 # functions.py
 ## needed libraries
-from skyfield.positionlib import Geocentric \n import numpy as np from datetime import datetime import math from scipy.signal import butter, lfilter
+from skyfield.positionlib import Geocentric. import numpy as np. from datetime import datetime. import math. from scipy.signal import butter, lfilter.

 ## functions used in this work